New Student Orientation

 Encompassed within is the overall commitment to Drew University’s mission, to offer its diverse community of learners a challenging and individualized education shaped by a deep-rooted culture of mentoring, thoughtful engagement with the world beyond its campus, and a steadfast commitment to lifelong cultivation of the whole person.
 Through its distinctive emphasis on the reciprocity of knowledge, experience, and service, Drew prepares its students to flourish both personally and professionally as they add to the world’s good by responding to the urgent challenges of our time with rigorous, independent, and imaginative thought.

 Orientation in the College of Liberal Arts (CLA) is a multi-part program.
-For new first year students students who enter in the Fall Semester, there is a one-day Summer Orientation program designed to assist with your academic transition to the University and a four-day August Orientation program to assist with your transition to life in the Drew Community.
+For new first year students students who enter in the Fall Semester, there is a virtual Summer Orientation program designed to assist with your academic transition to the University and a four-day August Orientation program to assist with your transition to life in the Drew Community.
 New transfer students should attend our August Orientation program as well.
 New and transfer students who enter school in the Spring Semester together attend a one-day program at our January Orientation.
-Parent and Family Orientation takes place during the each of our one-day Orientation programs, so bring your parents and/or family along regardless if you’re living on campus or commuting to Drew.
+Parents, guardians, or supporters of our incoming students are invited to join us for the undergraduate orientation program, so be sure to invite your parents and/or family regardless if you’re living on campus or planning to commute to Drew.

 For new students, orientation is a time to engage with the people and resources available to you at Drew as a new community member.
 Connections begin to form with classmates, other Drew students, faculty, staff and the campus as a whole.
 The activities planned during orientation will assist students as they begin their transition to life at Drew; this includes getting familiar with the campus landscape, meeting fellow Drew students and making new friends.

-When you attend our Summer Orientation program, you will take placement exams, you will meet with an Academic Advisor, select and register for your Fall courses, and you’ll receive an introduction to the many resources available to both students and parents/families.
+When you participate in our virtual Summer Orientation program, you will take placement exams, you will meet one-on-one with an Academic Advisor, select and register for your Fall courses, and you’ll receive an introduction to the many resources available to both students and parents/families.

 Finally, our August Orientation program will begin on Thursday, August 20, 2020 through Sunday, August 23, 2020.
 All new first year students are required to attend all four days of the program.
 Resident students will be assigned a move-in time on August 20; commuter students are asked to report to campus starting at lunchtime.
 New transfer students will report to campus on Friday, August 21, 2020.